Gibstick/giblab.github.io/_src/posts/2015-03-24-how-to-download-files-from-seashell-when-seashell-is-down.md

 3. Enter ``smb://smb-files.student.cs.uwaterloo.ca/USERID`` as the Server Address, where USERID is your Quest/WatIAM/whatever username.
 4. Optional: Click the "+" icon to add it to favourites.
 5. Click Connect.
 6. Enter your username/password.
-I don't have a MAC so I don't know how this step would work, but I think you can just enter it normally.
 If this doesn't work, [reset your password](https://www.student.cs.uwaterloo.ca/password/).
+Note: after this step, it might be necessary to manually go into your user folder.
+Just scroll through and find it; the folder name is your username.
-6. Navigate to the  `.seashell` hidden folder: Go > Go to Folder (Shift-Command-G), type `.seashell`.
+7. Navigate to the  `.seashell` hidden folder: Go > Go to Folder (Shift-Command-G), type `.seashell`.
 Go.
-7. All your Seashell projects will be in the `projects` folder.
+8. All your Seashell projects will be in the `projects` folder.
 You can copy these files as you would for any other file.
 Don't move/delete anything unless you know what you're doing, but copying is safe.

 ![](/img/pub/Mac_smb_add.png)
 ![](/img/pub/Mac_finder_goto_seashell.png)